5 Best Putting Mats in Golf (2025 Recap)

 Putting indoors is great, but there’s one main problem - you can’t practice long putts.
 But EXPUTT is changing what indoor putting practice looks like once and for all.

-Utilizing a high-speed camera and innovative tracking software, it provides real-time feedback on your stroke mechanics and ball movement.
+This putting mat uses a high-speed camera and innovative tracking software to provide real-time feedback on your stroke mechanics and ball movement.
 The system includes a compact putting mat and a camera that connects to your TV via HDMI, transforming any space into a virtual putting green.
-With various practice modes and online multiplayer options, Exputt RG offers a comprehensive solution for golfers aiming to improve their performance on the greens.

 Pros